2021 Speaker Lineup

 Toto has more than 10 years’ experience in the finance industry, holding senior management roles in portfolio companies of KKR, Bain Capital and other global organizations, with a focus on financial technologies.

 He specializes in helping global companies establish their footprint in China, successfully developing multiple opportunities for business growth over the past decade.
 Toto also has set up several real estate brokerage firms in Hong Kong serving hedge funds and PEs.

-Donald Lacey is Chief Investment Officer at Ping An Global Voyager, a growth stage fintech and healthtech venture fund formed by Ping An Group.
-Mr. Lacey joined Ping An from Citigroup, where he worked as a managing director in a variety of corporate and investment banking roles across Asia Pacific.
-While at Citigroup, he led the bank’s advisory efforts on numerous high profile cross-border M&A and capital raising transactions for Asian insurance, banking and technology firms.
+Donald Lacey is Chief Investment Officer at Ping An Global Voyager, an investment manager formed by Ping An Group to pursue growth stage venture opportunities in fintech and digital health.
+In this capacity he oversees certain investments by Ping An Group as well as Ping An Voyager Partners, a third party fintech and digital health fund backed by global institutional investors.
+Mr. Lacey joined Ping An from Citigroup, where he worked as a managing director in a variety of corporate and investment banking roles.
+He currently sits on the boards of Snapsheet and iCapital.
 Mr. Lacey commenced his career as a financial analyst at Goldman Sachs in New York.
 He has an SB from the Massachusetts Institute of Technology and a JD from Harvard Law School.